 \subsection{Timestep-Aware Uncertainty Estimation Module}

+To detect redundant layers accurately, we propose a timestep-aware uncertainty estimation module attached to each layer to estimate the uncertainty of each hidden state.
+The whole architecture is illustrated in Figure \ref{Fig:Architecture}.
 The basic assumption of early exiting is that the input samples of the test set are divided into easy and hard samples.
 The computation for easy samples terminates once some conditions are satisfied.
 Most early exiting methods attach a classifier following each intermediate layer to decide whether the network early exits or not.
 During inference, the output representations of each layer are fed into the classifier to obtain the confidence or entropy which is utilized as a proxy to represent the difficulty of samples and make early exiting decisions.
-We denote the backbone network consisting of $N$ layers, $L_i$ as the output representation of $i$-th layer, $i \in [1, N]$ and $CLS$ as the classifier.
+We denote the backbone network consisting of $N$ layers, $L_i$ as the output representation of $i$-th layer, $i \in [1, N]$, and $CLS$ as the classifier.

 If the $C_{cls}$ or $E_{cls}$ meets the predefined requirement such as the confidence is higher or the entropy is lower than the threshold, the computation terminates.
 Such a strategy works well in classification tasks.
-However, estimating the noise of each step of diffusion models can be considered as a regression task, which is challenging to estimate the confidence or entropy of predictions.
+However, estimating the noise of each step of diffusion models can be considered a regression task, which makes it challenging to estimate the confidence or entropy of predictions.

 We consider each generation step separately and assume that the difficulty of the input varies for different generation steps. \cite{hang2023efficient} regards diffusion as multi-task learning and demonstrates that early-generation steps only require simple reconstructions of the input in order to achieve lower denoising loss.
-Specifically, we investigate the training loss distribution of each step which is able to reflect the difficulties of fitting to ground truth with different backbones and datasets, as shown in Figure~\ref{Fig:training_loss}.
-There is a clear distinction on the difficulty of different sampling steps, which demonstrates that the input of shallow and deep steps can be regarded as easy and hard samples.
+Specifically, we investigate the training loss distribution of each step which can reflect the difficulties of fitting to ground truth with different backbones and datasets, as shown in Figure~\ref{Fig:training_loss}.
+There is a clear distinction between the difficulty of different sampling steps, which demonstrates that the input of shallow and deep steps can be regarded as easy and hard samples.
 Inspired by \cite{xin2021berxit}, we propose a lightweight timestep-aware uncertainty estimation module (UEM) to estimate the uncertainty of each prediction in diffusion models.
 Specifically, UEM is comprised of a fully-connected layer to estimate the uncertainty $u_i$ of each prediction: